 Finally, we would like to underline the fact that the EU-LFS lacks a certain number of variables that could prove very useful in the assessment of immigrant economic integration.
-It is not possible in the EU-LFS, for instance, to distinguish natives from second-generation immigrants, a fast growing group, thus preventing a thorough analysis of integration across generations.
+It is not possible in the EU-LFS, for instance, to distinguish natives from second-generation immigrants, thus preventing a thorough analysis of integration across generations.
+Including the second generation in the study of economic impact of immigration might give different insights, since researches suggested that their economic outcomes vary a lot among countries (Algan et al. 2010).
+Despite including this information, the European Social Survey is on not usable for the modeling of the labour force giving its small sample size, while microdata of Censuses are not accessible for most countries.
 Other important information on human capital, beyond educational attainment, are also missing, such as language proficiency and literacy, place of graduation and reasons for immigration.
+Giving the growing importance of the second generation in the labor force, we argue that including this dimension in further waves of the survey may become a necessity for researchers as well as for policy makers.